natesan-gif/Picoworkers-client/README.md

 https://assignment-12-27979.web.app

 ### Features and Characteristics
+- Micro Tasking: Users can find and complete small tasks to earn rewards.
+These tasks can range from simple surveys to more complex activities like content creation or app testing.
+- Earning Rewards: Users are compensated for completing tasks, providing a straightforward way to earn money online.
+- Notifications: Real-time notifications to keep users informed about task updates, payments, and other important events.

+### Technologies used

 - MongoDB: Flexible and scalable data storage solution.
 - Express.js: Efficient server-side development with Express.js.